facundoolano/olano.dev/_posts/2023-12-08-reclaiming-the-web-with-a-personal-reader.md

 ### User Interface

-Although this was going to be a personal tool, and I wanted it to work on a local-first setup, I knew that if it worked well I'd want to access it from my phone (in addition to my laptop).
-This meant that I needed to make it a Web application:
+Although this was going to be a personal tool, and I wanted it to work on a local-first setup, I knew that if it worked well I'd want to access it from my phone, in addition to my laptop.
+This meant that it needed to be a Web application:

--   It was the cost-effective way to have a single interface work for both devices.
+-   it was the cost-effective way to have a single interface work for both devices,
--   It allowed me to use HTML and CSS, the UI technology I'm most familiar with.
+-   it allowed me to use HTML and CSS (the UI technology I'm most familiar with),
--   It solved device state syncing by having it stored on the server.
+-   it solved device syncing by having the state stored on the server.

-I wanted the Web UI to be somewhat dynamic, but I didn't intend to build a separate front-end application, learn a new front-end framework, or re-invent what the browser already offers.
+I wanted the Web UI to be somewhat dynamic, but I didn't intend to build a separate front-end application, learn a new front-end framework, or re-invent what the browser already provided.
 Following the [boring tech](https://mcfunley.com/choose-boring-technology) and [radical simplicity](https://www.radicalsimpli.city/) advice, I looked for server-side rendering libraries.
 I ended up using a mix of [htmx](https://htmx.org/) and its companion [hyperscript](https://hyperscript.org/), which felt like picking Web development up where I'd left off over a decade ago.

 ### Architecture

-Making the app ops-friendly meant not only that I wanted it to be easy to deploy, but easy to set up locally, with minimal infrastructure, without assuming Docker or Nix, etc.
+Making the app ops-friendly meant not only that I wanted it to be easy to deploy, but easy to set up locally, with minimal infrastructure &#x2014;not assuming Docker, Nix, etc.

 A "proper" IndieWeb reader, at least [as described by Aaron Parecki](https://aaronparecki.com/2018/03/12/17/building-an-indieweb-reader), needs to be separated into components, each implementing a different protocol (Micropub, Microsub, Webmentions, etc.).
 This setup enforces a separation of concerns between content fetching, parsing, displaying, and publishing.
 I felt that, in my case, such architecture would complicate development and operations without buying me much as a user.
 Since I was doing all the development myself, I preferred to build a monolithic Web application.
 I chose SQLite for the database, which meant one less component to install and configure.

 In addition to the Web server, I needed some way to periodically poll the feeds for content.
 The simplest option would have been a cron job, but that seemed inconvenient, at least for the local setup.
-I had used task runners like Celery for that purpose in the past, but that required adding a couple of extra components: another service to run alongside the app and something like Redis to act as a broker.
+I had used task runners like Celery in the past, but that required adding a couple of extra components: another service to run alongside the app and something like Redis to act as a broker.
 Could I get away with running background tasks in the same process as the application?
 That largely depended on the runtime of the language, which brings me to the next section.

 ### Programming language